-- 5.2 The State Government shall explore and provide financial interventions to facilitate PPP projects as may be relevant from time to time; and shall provide appropriate legislative and policy support for developing equity, debt, hybrid structures and credit enhancement targeted towards various domestic and international financial investors such as equity providers, debt and capital markets, insurance sector etc. - 5.3 The State Government shall encourage dovetailing financial resources and leveraging from both state and central sector schemes, as well as financing through alternate sources such as municipal bonds, pension funds etc. for PPPs. - 5.4 The Government, where necessary, reasonable and appropriate, may consider levy of user fees to generate financial resources for construction or upgradation of project assets and for provisioning of related public services.
+- 5.2 The State Government shall explore and provide financial interventions to facilitate PPP projects as may be relevant from time to time; and shall provide appropriate legislative and policy support for developing equity, debt, hybrid structures and credit enhancement targeted towards various domestic and international financial investors such as equity providers, debt and capital markets, insurance sector etc. - 5.3 The State Government shall encourage dovetailing financial resources and leveraging from both state and central sector schemes, as well as financing through alternate sources such as infrastructure debt funds, municipal bonds, pension funds for PPPs etc. - 5.4 The Government, where necessary, reasonable and appropriate, may consider levy of user fees to generate financial resources for construction or upgradation of project assets and for provisioning of related public services.
 Determination of such user charges, where there is no regulator, would be based on the principles including, but not limited to, partial or full recovery of project investments, savings to users, efficiency gains, willingness to pay, need for explicit subsidies, and affordability. - 5.5 Government of Rajasthan shall ensure regular interface with banks, financial institutions and the private financial markets in order to facilitate quick mobilisation of financial resources and to develop new and innovative financial instruments for PPP projects.
-The State Government shall constantly monitor liquidity and revenue streams in such projects, including financial instruments to enable wider participation of bidders.
-The IDF Department shall constantly upgrade its bidding documents, including MCAs and SCAs, to provide for useful, evolving and modern alternatives such as floating bank guarantees and (insurance) surety bonds as and when such financial instruments have matured and obtain approval of sector regulators for the purpose.
+The State Government shall constantly monitor liquidity and revenue streams in such projects, including financial instruments to enable wider participation of bidders. - 5.6 The IDF Department shall continually upgrade its bidding documents, including MCAs and SCAs, to constantly provide for useful and modern financial instruments such as floating bank guarantees, partial credit guarantees from multilateral financial institutions and (insurance) surety bonds, keeping pace as such instruments evolve, mature and obtain approval of sector regulators for such a purpose.